FAQ

 • Increase access to integrated care

-• Improve ability to provide culturally safe and competent care
+• Improve the ability to provide culturally safe and competent care

 • Build trusting relationships with Indigenous and Francophone populations